Skip to content

 Argument: $1 L_proc variable

 Exit: 0 on success.
 2 on invalid options.
-128 on timeout when reading output.
-130 on timeout when waiting for process to terminate.
+124 on timeout.

 L_proc_send_signal